-* Please note: Itineraries vary slightly from week to week subject to the Galápagos National Park regulations.
-Each itinerary will include Isla Santa Cruz and a selection of the other stops listed on these pages.
+* Please note: Itineraries vary subject to the Galápagos National Park regulations.
+Each itinerary will include Isla Santa Cruz, San Cristóbal, and a selection of the other stops listed in the itinerary.

 For children under 18, deduct $500 from the adult rate.

-International airfare to/from Guayaquil and airfare between Guayaquil and Galápagos is not included in the expedition cost.
-The group flight between Guayaquil and Galápagos is $450 for adults and $225 for children under 12 (subject to change).
+Airfare to/from Guayaquil and airfare between within Ecuador are not included in the expedition cost.
+Charter airfare between Guayaquil and the Galápagos is $520 per adult and $260 per child under age 12.